Wall picture:

 600 passport (size) photographs, morphed, 17'

 The photographs were taken by an Indian street photographer with a camera obscura.
-He works everyday in the streets of Varanasi and offers a portrait for 10 INR.
 During her stay in India, the artist ordered one extra copy per portrait from the photographer.
 Over a period of five months she bought 1000 copies from him.
+Only at home did she notice that about half of the bought picture were copies of each other.

 For the video film, these photographs have been scanned, cropped and transformed into each other by a computer program.
 In doing so, the computer tries to detect the eyes of the faces on the photographs in order to morph them into each other.
 Because of the extremely diverse quality of the pictures, the morphing processus is doomed.